-A graduate of the Moscow Conservatory’s Vocal Department, Hibla Gerzmava’s professional breakthrough came in 1994 when she was awarded the Grand Prix at the Tchaikovsky International Competition, becoming the first and only vocalist in the competition’s history to achieve such a feat.
-Since 1995, Gerzmava has been a soloist of the Stanislavsky and Nemirovich-Danchenko Musical Theatre in Moscow, where she has sung such roles as Donna Anna, Lucia, Mimì, Adina in L’elisir d’amore, Violetta in La traviata, Antonia/Olympia/Giulietta in Les contes d’Hoffmann, and the title role in Médée, for which she was awarded the Golden Mask.
+A graduate of the Moscow Conservatory’s Vocal Department, Hibla Gerzmava’s professional breakthrough came in 1994 when she was awarded the Grand Prix at the Tchaikovsky International Competition, becoming the first and only vocalist in the competition’s history to be honored in this way.
+Since 1995, Gerzmava has been a soloist of the Stanislavsky and Nemirovich-Danchenko Musical Theatre in Moscow.
+In the first part of her career, she sang such roles as Donna Anna in Don Giovanni, the title role in Lucia di Lammermoor, Mimì in La Bohème, Adina in L’elisir d’amore, Violetta in La Traviata, and the three heroines – Antonia, Olympia and Giulietta – in Les Contes d’Hoffmann.